 kubectl tools are included in

-- On your administration machine, install and initialize the Cloud SDK using the instructions
+- On your administration machine, install and initialize the gcloud CLI using the instructions

 here.
 This process installs